Last updated on April 23, 2026

 The best clones in Magic tend to be cheap.
 Imposter Mech costs just 2 mana, and it can enter as a copy of any creature an opponent controls.
 Sometimes, it being a vehicle even works in its favor as it helps you dodge sorcery-speed removal.

 It can also just be a crew 3 version of an It That Betrays.
-Being limited to opponents' creatures makes it a bit of a โ€œgood stuffโ€ card, but it has a high impact in many games and has a bit of extra synergy as a 2-mana artifact you can discount with Foundry Inspector or draw a card from with a Sram, Senior Edificer.
+Being limited to opponents' creatures makes it a bit of a โ€œgood stuffโ€ card, but it has a high impact in many games and has a bit of extra synergy as a 2-mana artifact you can discount with Foundry Inspector or draw from with a Sram, Senior Edificer.

-#33.
+#30.
 The Water Crystal

 The Water Crystal